 Sun, sea, and sand are only one half of the story when it comes to Key West.
 The city is also home to some great nightlife options, fascinating historic attractions, and epic adventure activities.

-That being said, the best place for you really depends on what you want to get out of your trip\1 Whether you’re looking for interesting historic attractions, peaceful beaches, or a Florida road trip stopover, we hope this guide has helped you narrow down your options.
+That being said, the best place for you really depends on what you want to get out of your trip.
+Whether you’re looking for interesting historic attractions, peaceful beaches, things to do in Key West with kids, or a Florida road trip stopover, we hope this guide has helped you narrow down your options.

 Did we miss anything?
 Let us know in the comments!